Private Universities Closing the Gap on IITs, Finds New KPMG Analysis of NIRF Rankings

 The study by KPMG has reaffirmed consistent leadership of IITs, particularly IIT Madras, which topped “Overall” and “Engineering” categories in NIRF 2024.
 IIT Delhi, IIT Bombay, IIT Kanpur, and IIT Kharagpur have also maintained their ranking among top five.

-The report, titled “Insights from NIRF 2024 Rankings: How Indian Higher Education is Evolving,” highlights shifting balance in research, innovation, and employability outcomes across India’s higher education spectrum.
+India leading higher education institutions continue to evolve, with private universities steadily narrowing gap with their public counterparts, states a report by KPMG.
+Report titled “Insights from NIRF 2024 Rankings: How Indian Higher Education is Evolving,” highlights shifting balance in research, innovation, and employability outcomes across India’s higher education spectrum.

-BITS Pilani Vice-Chancellor, Prof. Ramgopal Rao sharing his opinion on the report writes on X: “shows how NIRF data, when carefully examined, can reveal fascinating trends about the growth and diversification of Indian higher education.”
+BITS Pilani Vice-Chancellor, Prof. Ramgopal Rao sharing his opinion on report writes on X: “shows how NIRF data, when carefully examined, can reveal fascinating trends about the growth and diversification of Indian higher education.”
 He added that the insights “reflect the growing competitiveness between IITs, state-funded universities, and leading private players.”

 IITs Continue to Dominate Major Categories